Dr. SAMSON CHANDRA, SpOG. D.MAS

 DIAGNOSIS WITH LAPAROSCOPY

-When the diagnosis is remain unclear after other tests are done or when antibiotic treatment is not working; diagnostic laparoscopy is the definitive test [10,18].
+When the diagnosis is remain unclear after other tests are done or when antibiotic treatment is not working; diagnostic is the definitive test [10,18].
 Failure to identify pelvic inflammatory disease (PID) at an early stage may lead to tubo-ovarian abscess (TOA) and added morbidity.
 Observational studies suggest that delaying treatment by 3 days can impair fertility.
 Missing a TOA when present or mistakenly treating one on an outpatient basis can lead to a ruptured TOA and the requirement for major abdominal surgery.
 Diagnostic laparoscopy is usually used [5,10].